 It was springtime, and I was getting the urge to change things.
 I wanted to spruce up the place, make it more colorful, out with the old, in with the new.

-Thank goodness most of us don’t get to the state where parting with old magazines causes an emotional melt-down.
-But if we look around, chance are there are things we have not used for years; clothes that don’t fit, gadgets we don’t use, things that no longer match our lifestyle.
+Thank goodness most of us don’t get to the state where parting with old magazines causes an emotional meltdown.
+But if we look around, chances are there are things we have not used for years; clothes that don’t fit, gadgets we don’t use, things that no longer match our lifestyle.

 What so many of us do is arrange more space to accommodate these cast-offs.
 Box them and put them in the attic?
 Build more shelves or bookcases?
 Rent a storage locker and pay monthly for the privilege of keeping our STUFF?

 Maybe it’s time to look at things a different way.
 How about parting with this stuff?
 Ask your adult kids if they want any of it.
 When they turn you down, have a yard sale.
 Call a charity.
 Many will even come and pick it up.